 Keeping people safe, making the world a better place—these things are not as simple as putting those who break the law in jail.
 Justice is more complex than that, and our system needs people who can study and maintain it.
 We need you to ask questions about our social structures as a whole—to understand not just the implications our constructs have on crime, but what we can change for the better.
 Here at Loyno you’ll study the structure of the justice system, the ethical questions surrounding the imprisonment and rehabilitation process, and the operation of homeland security and the Supreme Court so that you have the tools to make a career out of sustaining justice.
+This is an evening/online program.

 Overview of Courses